Lot sits vacant for 16 years in one of Auckland's wealthiest suburbs

 Until 2006, Glen said, a house had occupied the site and been leased to an elderly woman, but the house had been falling into disrepair.

-At that time, Glen said, the trust board purchased the leasehold interest of $125,000 for the 1029sqm property and demolished the house.
+At that time, Glen said, the trust board purchased the leasehold interest of $125,000 for the 1029m² property and demolished the house.

-“They offered the land up to people with a $65,000 per annum rental, which they considered to be market rent at the time.
+“They offered the land up to people with a $65,000 per annum rental, which they considered to be market rent at the time,” he said.

-“But with no house, the land value equated to $1.3 million and there was no interest from anyone to pay $65,000 lease a year.”
+“But with no house, the land value equated to $1.3m and there was no interest from anyone to pay $65,000 lease a year.”

-Glen said the board decided to re-list the piece of land with a reduced rental of $45,000 per annum, but it still failed to attract any occupiers.
+Glen said the board decided to relist the piece of land with a reduced rental of $45,000 per year, but it still failed to attract any occupiers.

 For the past 16 years, the board has had to pay to keep the lot maintained.

-Glen said the leaseholders' association estimated that was a total cost of more than $1 million on the property.
+Glen said the leaseholders' association estimated that was a total cost of more than $1m on the property.

 John Redwood, a spokesperson for the Cornwall Park Trust Board, said the land wasn’t for sale and had been gifted to the trust by John Logan Campbell.